Ramp and Rippling Trade as Pre-IPO Stocks in Secondary Markets

 AFBytes Brief

-Secondary market participants are treating shares of Ramp and Rippling more like established public companies.
-This shift reflects maturing expectations for eventual IPOs.
+Secondary investors are treating Ramp and Rippling shares more like future public companies.
+This shift reflects maturing expectations around their IPO timelines.

 Why this matters